Play Something Sweet (Brickyard Blues)

-Play Something Sweet (Brickyard Blues) is a composition by New Orleans rhythm and blues icon Allen Toussaint which in 1974 became a Top 40 hit for Three Dog Night.
+"Play Something Sweet (Brickyard Blues)" is a composition by New Orleans rhythm and blues singer and songwriter Allen Toussaint which, in 1974, became a top 40 hit for Three Dog Night.

 Song history

 The song was first popularized in 1974, following its initial 1973 inclusion on the album Bazaar by disco-funk artist Sylvester, when it was recorded and released by five artists in one year: Frankie Miller (on High Life), B. J. Thomas (on Longhorns & Londonbridges), Three Dog Night (on Hard Labor), the James Montgomery Band (as "Brickyard Blues" on High Roller) and Maria Muldaur (as "Brickyard Blues" on Waitress in a Donut Shop).
-Besides his version of "Brickyard Blues"—so entitled—included on his High Life album and serving as B-side of his non-charting single "Little Angel", Frankie Miller's live take on "Brickyard Blues" may be heard on the 1975 multi-artist live album Over the Rainbow recorded 16 March 1975 at iconic inner London venue the Rainbow Theatre, where Miller was backed by Procol Harum.
+Besides his version of "Brickyard Blues"—so entitled—included on his High Life album and serving as B-side of his non-charting single "Little Angel", Frankie Miller's live take on "Brickyard Blues" may be heard on the 1975 multi-artist live album Over the Rainbow recorded on 16 March 1975 at the Rainbow Theatre, where Miller was backed by Procol Harum.
 "Brickyard Blues" was also recorded in 1974 by Little Feat, during the course of the Feats Don't Fail Me Now recording sessions.
 This version was not released until 2000, when it was included in the retrospective compilation Hotcakes & Outtakes: 30 Years of Little Feat (Rhino).

-Ensuant to the August 1974 single release of the James Montgomery Band's version of "Brickyard Blues", the Three Dog Night version of "Play Something Sweet (Brickyard Blues)" was issued in September 1974 as the third single off the Hard Labor album, which had already generated the hits "The Show Must Go On" and "Sure As I'm Sittin' Here", which would prove to be respectively the group's final Top Ten and Top Thirty hits.
-"Play Something Sweet" would become the lowest-charting Three Dog Night single since their 1968 debut disc "Nobody" had stalled in Billboard's Bubbling Under Hot 100 ranking, the Billboard Hot 100 peak of "Play Something Sweet" being No. 33, while on the hit parade for Canada—as featured in RPM—"Play Something Sweet" was ranked as high as No. 25.
-The Top 30 shortfall of "Play Something Sweet" signaled a permanent downturn in the chart fortunes of Three Dog Night, as their followup single would have similar mild chart impact with a Billboard Hot 100 peak of No. 32 and would prove to be the group's final Hot 100 entry.
+Ensuant to the August 1974 single release of the James Montgomery Band's version of "Brickyard Blues", the Three Dog Night version of "Play Something Sweet (Brickyard Blues)" was issued in September 1974 as the third single off the Hard Labor album, which had already generated the hits "The Show Must Go On" and "Sure As I'm Sittin' Here", which would prove to be respectively the group's final top ten and top thirty hits.
+"Play Something Sweet" became the lowest-charting Three Dog Night single since their 1968 debut disc, "Nobody", had stalled in Billboard's Bubbling Under Hot 100 ranking, the Billboard Hot 100 peak of "Play Something Sweet" being No. 33, while on the hit parade for Canada—as featured in RPM—"Play Something Sweet" was ranked at No. 25.
+The top 30 shortfall of "Play Something Sweet" signaled a permanent downturn in the chart fortunes of Three Dog Night, as their follow-up single had a similar mid chart impact with a Billboard Hot 100 peak of No. 32, and was the group's final Hot 100 entry.